arktekk/sbt-aether-deploy/README.md

 Documentation for proxies can be found [here](http://docs.oracle.com/javase/6/docs/technotes/guides/net/proxies.html)

-# Using the plugin with sbt-pgp-plugin 0.8
+# Using the plugin with sbt-pgp-plugin 0.8 or higher

 Previously the [sbt-pgp-plugin](https://github.com/sbt/sbt-pgp) hooked into the published-artifacts task, and this plugin does the same.
 This is no longer the case.